aws/aws-advanced-jdbc-wrapper/docs/driver-specific/mysql/mysql.md

-# Using the MySQL JDBC Driver with the AWS Advanced JDBC Wrapper
+# Using the MySQL JDBC Driver with the AWS Advanced JDBC Driver

 ### Running the Integration Tests